Skip to main content

 Designer’s skill scorecard

 This approach’s limitation was leaving out all employees’ previous work experiences.
-However, this also ensured that we had proof of performance and the possibility of assessing the skill level.
-Such objective evaluation methods are crucial for maintaining a high-performing design team.
+However, it also meant we had proof of performance and could assess skill levels against real projects.

 The team workshop format involved the team’s public assessment of each other’s performance.
 This was fun and enabled discussion about skill definitions within the team.
 However, as some of the skills were assessed only by individuals based on their prior experiences before joining our team, it became subjective and impossible to check.
 Some of the evaluations turned out to be too pessimistic, and some did not meet the requirements.